 Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
 Our Catholic identify is at the heart of our mission and operations.
 We welcome as part of our staff and as partner’s people of all faiths and secular traditions who share our values and commitment to serving those in need.
 Since 2000 CRS Zambia has been implementing a number of programmes to support vulnerable communities in Zambian.
 Recent programming areas include: nutrition, agriculture, food security, HIV/AIDS, WASH, financial inclusion, and early child development.

 UNICEF intends to deliver nutritional messages through the Care Group model that was used by CRS in its previous programs as the model has been identified as the main community-based platform for which the convergence of multisector nutrition interventions is possible.
 The model aims at promoting the adoption of positive health and nutrition practices and consumption of nutrient dense, protein rich foods, with a focus on preventing malnutrition at household level.
-UNICEF therefore intends to incorporate this model in the implementation of SUN II /MCDP2 and so it has approached CRS to assist in taking up the role of providing technical and financial support to Government, through districts workplans.
+UNICEF therefore intends to incorporate this model in the implementation of SUN II /MCDP2 and so has contracted CRS to assist in taking up the role of providing technical and financial support to Government, through districts workplans.